LittleBigRefresh/Docs/Docs/topics/patching/psp.md

 Navigate to the `Address` bar at the top of the screen, and type in `http://psp.littlebigrefresh.com:2095`.
 Select `Download Allefresher`, then select `Memory Stick`.
 If `Memory Stick` is unavailable, select `System Storage` instead.
 Do the same for `LittleBigRefresh (Domain)` and `LittleBigRefresh (Format)`.
-This installs the plugin, and sets it up to connect to LittleBigRefresh.
+This installs the plugin, and sets it up to connect to Bonsai.

 If you are running PRO-C or ME firmware and cannot edit your plugin list, you can scroll down on the website and download the `game.txt` file, a pre-setup config file for Allefresher.